codefellows-portland-javascript-401d4/http-hello-goodbye-world/README.md

-http-hello-goodbye-world is probably the simplest node.js server there can be.
+http-hello-goodbye-world is simple node.js server exercise.

-Its only requirement is node's http command set.
+It requires node's http, url, and querystring command sets.

 It currently writes "Hello..." at root and "Goodbye..." at any other url.
 The if/else block that handles this is easily modified and expanded for additional urls.